TelepathicGrunt/TACT/README.txt

 - Added config option to change the stun duration of Primitive Club.

+- Added config option to adjust how many arrows Dreadbow will spawn per arrow type.

 - Added config options to change health and attack damage for nearly all Alex's Caves mobs.

 - Added config option to disable the End Story replacement that Alex's Caves replaced when beating Ender Dragon.
 (Not disabled by default)